fifteen-kr/gcp-bugler/README.md

 Resets the inactivity timer for the server with the given ID.

+### POST /persist/:server

+Sets the server with the given ID to persist, preventing it from shutting down due to inactivity.

 ### POST /stop/:server

 Shuts down the server with the given ID, clearing the inactivity timer.